Think Forward.

 Julius Melien

 I've been searching for myself and I think I've haven't found yet.
-Writing is one of the ways that's help me, I believe.
+Writing is one of the ways that helps me, I believe.

 0